Snigdha-pal205/demo-project/README.md

 # demo-project
-this is my first Git Repository
+this is my first Git Repository.
+Author - Snigdha pal